 Merva’s history includes a remarkable journey by sledge, drawn by a team of horses, from Mr. Morriss’s yard to the water’s edge for launching.
+The Stinson’s were neighbours.
+Jerry Stinson (a child at the time) had an uncle named Alex MacKenzie who owned Merva for a few years.

 She cruised the waters around Victoria for many years during the 1930‘s and 40‘s with the Morriss Family, making frequent stops at Sydney Spit and Musgrave Landing.